scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 image tile, a three channel numpy array - Red, Green, and Blue.

 In either of these cases, we first developed Python command line tools and libraries for our data preparation steps.
-Examples of these command line tools can be found on our segmentation GitHub repository [robosat]_.
+All of command line tools we developed for the segmentation task can be found on our GitHub repository [robosat]_.
 These scripts are then ran at large scale in parallel (multiple cities at once) on Amazon Elastic Container Service.
 Amazon Elastic Container Service is a highly scalable, fast, container management service that makes it easy